kooBH/kbh-ubuntu-setting/server/README.md

 For the case when I have to use it as guest.
+Yet, still requires sudo.

 just minor settings for vim.